grof/GettingAndCleaningData/CodeBook.md

 _Reading in training and test data and naming columns__

 We extract a vector called "colNames" to us as the value of `col.names` when reading the training (train/X_train.txt) and test (test/X_test.txt) data sets.
+We prefix each column name with "mean-" as our end goal is to provide the mean value of each measurement.
 We end up with two data frames that have the same column names.

 __Merging the training and test data sets to create the main table__